anshoomehra/CarND-PID-Control-Project/README.md

           // Bit jerky on sharp turns: pid.Init(0.20, 0.0003,  3.0);
   // Let's stop here .. :-) & try Twiddle !!
   pid.Init(0.20, 0.0003,  3.5);

+Observation:
-When I tried to create video of outcome for submission, I realized that, high CPU consumption impacted performance and subsequently outcomes.
-I end up using my phone to record, but something to keep in mind that same params may or mat noy work on different computer and when designed for real use, CPU clock rate must be kept in consideratios for optimizations.
+When I tried to create video of outcome for submission, I realized that, high CPU consumption impacted performance and subsequently outcomes, i.e vehicle was not as smooth as prior run.
+I end up using my phone to record, but something to keep in mind that same params may or mat noy work on different computers and when designed for real use, CPU clock rate must be kept in consideratios for optimizations.

 Opportunities to further improve:
 * Twiddle, I did not use it becuase of time contraint but would like to try and see how best it can help optimize.
 I am really impressed with the idea though.
-* Increasing speed will be good challenge and will require adpative throttle as in real-life.
+* Increasing speed will be good challenge and will require adpative throttle, braking as in real-life.
-* Smooth control on sharp turns, I think above two may significantly help & even more so have bias introduction based on error may help ..
+* Smooth control on sharp turns, I think above two may significantly help & even more so have additoonal bias introduction based on error may help ..

 ## Dependencies